-- a.
-Each operator listed on the policy shall be assigned to an automobile on the policy based on the operator's class and merit rating plan points in a manner which produces the highest Combined Premium (the sum of the premium for Parts 1, 2, 4, 5, 7, 8, and 9 for the operator's class and the operator's merit rating plan points) for each automobile.
-The operators shall be assigned in order of the highest Combined Premium applied to the automobile with highest Base Premium (the automobile's Class 10 premium for Parts 1, 2, 4, 5, 7, 8, and 9) until all operators are assigned to an automobile, except that: - i.
-If an inexperienced operator is the principal operator of a specific automobile, the automobile shall be rated with the appropriate inexperienced principal operator class and merit rating plan points of that operator; - ii.
-If an operator age 65 or over is the principal operator of a specific automobile and all operators listed on the policy have been licensed at least six years, the automobile shall be rated as Class 15 and that operator's merit rating plan points shall be applied.
-However, if more than one listed operator is age 65 or over, Class 15 and the merit rating plan points of the Class 15 operators shall be applied in the manner which produces the highest Combined Premium. - iii.
-If an operator's class and merit rating plan points are rated on an automobile covered by another Massachusetts private passenger insurance policy, that operator shall be deferred from rating on the policy (Deferred Operator).
-If all operators listed on a policy are Deferred Operators, the operator producing the lowest Combined Premium shall be assigned to the automobile(s). - iv.
-If only one operator is listed on the policy, all automobiles on the policy will be assigned the same principal operator classification and merit rating plan points. - v.
-If each listed operator has been used in rating an automobile on the policy, any remaining automobiles shall be assigned the operator class and merit rating plan points which produces the lowest Combined Premium, unless the automobile is subject to rating as Class 30. - vi.
-If more than one operator is listed on the policy, an operator cannot be assigned as the principal operator of more than one automobile on the policy until the other operators (except Deferred Operators) are assigned to an automobile. - b.
-The assignment of operators to automobiles applies regardless of the number of policies or insurers involved. - c.
-An inexperienced operator in active military service with the Armed Forces of the United States of America shall not be considered an operator of the automobile unless such individual customarily operates the automobile. - d.
+a.
+If an insurer defers operators listed on a policy who are rated on an automobile insured by another Massachusetts private passenger motor vehicle insurance policy for the purposes of rating the policy on which they are listed in the voluntary market, this practice must be extended to the rating of policies assigned to it through the MAIP.
+If the insurer does not defer any listed operator under the policy for the purposes of rating the policy, the insurer shall not adopt that practice for the purposes of rating a policy assigned to it through the MAIP b.
+Each operator listed on the policy shall be assigned to an automobile on the policy based on the operator's class and merit rating in a manner which produces the highest Combined Premium (the sum of the premium for Parts 1, 2, 4, 5, 7, 8, and 9 for the operator's class and the operator's merit rating adjustment) for each automobile.
+The operators shall be assigned in order of the highest Combined Premium applied to the automobile with highest Base Premium (the automobile's Class 10 premium for Parts 1, 2, 4, 5, 7, 8, and 9) until all operators are assigned to an automobile, except that:

+i.
+If an inexperienced operator is the principal operator of a specific automobile, the automobile shall be rated with the appropriate inexperienced principal operator class and merit rating adjustment of that operator;

+ii.
+If an operator age 65 or over is the principal operator of a specific automobile and all operators listed on the policy have been licensed at least six years, the automobile shall be rated as Class 15 and that operator's merit rating adjustment shall be applied.
+However, if more than one listed operator is age 65 or over, Class 15 and the merit rating adjustments of the Class 15 operators shall be applied in the manner which produces the highest Combined Premium.

+iii.
+If only one operator is listed on the policy, all automobiles on the policy will be assigned the same principal operator classification and merit rating adjustment.

+iv.
+If each listed operator has been used in rating an automobile on the policy, any remaining automobiles shall be assigned the operator class and merit rating adjustment which produces the lowest Combined Premium, unless the automobile is subject to rating as Class 30.

+v.
+If more than one operator is listed on the policy, an operator cannot be assigned as the principal operator of more than one automobile on the policy until the other operators are assigned to an automobile.

+c.
+The assignment of operators to automobiles applies regardless of the number of policies or insurers involved.

+d.
+An inexperienced operator in active military service with the Armed Forces of the United States of America shall not be considered an operator of the automobile unless such individual customarily operates the automobile.

+e.
 Private passenger automobiles owned by clergy are to be classified as Class 10 or 15 unless (a) Class 30 is required due to business use other than in connection with church use or (b) an inexperienced operator is listed on the policy.